CamDavidsonPilon/dog/README.md

 ------

-This is a simple programming lanuage for experimenting with causal diagram.
+Dog is a simple programming language for experimenting with causal diagram.
 With Dog, one can define a causal diagram using formulas and then both i) represent the diagram visually, ii) evaulate the effect of an exposure on an outcome variable.

 Why?
 I wanted to quickly test ideas like: